Testing Stationarity and Change Point Detection in Reinforcement Learning: Application to Intern Health Study

 \section{Application to Intern Health Study}

-The 2018 Intern Health Study (IHS) is a micro-randomized trial (MRT) that seeks to evaluate the efficacy of push notifications sent via a customised study App upon proximal physical and mental health outcomes \citep{necamp2020assessing}, a critical first step for designing effective just-in-time adaptive interventions.
-Over the $26$ weeks, each study subject was re-randomized weekly to receive or not to receive activity suggestions; daily self-reported mood scores were assessed via ecological momentary assessments; step count and sleep duration in minutes were measured by wearables (Fitbit).
+The 2018 Intern Health Study (IHS) is a micro-randomized trial (MRT) that seeks to evaluate the efficacy of push notifications sent via a customized study app upon proximal physical and mental health outcomes \citep{necamp2020assessing}, a critical first step for designing effective just-in-time adaptive interventions.
+Over the $26$ weeks, each study subject was re-randomized weekly to receive or not to receive activity suggestions; daily self-reported mood scores were assessed via ecological momentary assessments, a method repeatedly recording subjects' behaviors in real time and in their natural environment; step count and sleep duration were measured by Fitbit.
 In this paper, we focus on policy optimization for improving time-discounted cumulative step counts under the infinite horizon setting.
-However, as have been shown by previous studies \citep{klasnja2019efficacy,qian2022microrandomized}, subjects may habituate to the prompts or become overburdened, resulting in subjects being less responsive to the contents of the suggestions over time.
-The treatment effect of activity suggestions may transition from positive to negative, suggesting treatment policies may benefit from adaptation over time.
-Failure to recognise potential nonstationarity in treatment effects over time may lead to suboptimal policies that overburden subjects, resulting in app deletion and study dropouts.
+As discussed in Section \ref{sec:introduction}, determining the optimal policy for delivering prompts is challenging due to potential nostationarity that results in changes in treatment effects.
 Here we demonstrate how to use the proposed method to detect change point and perform optimal policy estimation in the presence of potential temporal nonstationarity.